The need for constant stimulation — the addiction of the 21st Century

 We have become almost terrified of spending gaps of time alone with ourselves, lest that we may become bored.

-Whether we are waiting in a line, having food, or even in the bathroom, it seems many of us can’t simply resist the urge to whip out our phones.
+Whether we are waiting in a line, having food, or even in the bathroom, it seems many of us can’t simply resist the urge to use our phones.

 So we jump from one activity to the next and desperately keep our minds engaged even if that means aimlessly scrolling through our phones looking to find something to amuse us.